-2016 to serve his first full term as the 5th District County Commissioner.
-He currently chairs the Knox County Commission's Finance Committee as well as the Legislative Affairs Commit
+Schoonmaker was elected in 2016 to serve his first full term as the 5th District County Com-missioner.
+He currently chairs the Knox County Commission's inance Committee as well as the Legislative Affairs Commitsioners informed on what happens in state government.
+He also serves on the Audit and County Investment Committees and works closely with the Town of Farragut on joint issues such as the purchase and renovation of the new West Knox County